 The same can be said about the study of a single name.

-So, if you can find anyone that is interested in the same name then I suggest that you take advantage of this.
+So, if you can find anyone interested in the same name then I suggest that you take advantage of this.

 If you do have a group of people then you could form a society.